aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/claims.md

 sidebar_position: 20
 ---

-Once we’ve configured Crossplane with the details of the new XR we can either create one directly or use a Claim.
-Typically only the team responsible for configuring Crossplane (often a platform or SRE team) have permission to create XRs directly.
+Once we've configured Crossplane with the details of the new XR, we can either create one directly or use a Claim.
+Typically, only the team responsible for configuring Crossplane (often a platform or SRE team) has permission to create XRs directly.
 Everyone else manages XRs via a lightweight proxy resource called a Composite Resource Claim (or claim for short).

-With this claim the developer only needs to specify a default **DynamoDB table name, hash keys, global index name** to create the table.
-This allows the platform or SRE team to standardize on aspects such as billing mode, default read/write capacity, projection type, cost and infrastructure related tags.
+With this claim, the developer only needs to specify a default **DynamoDB table name, hash keys, and global index name** to create the table.
+This allows the platform or SRE team to standardize aspects such as billing mode, default read/write capacity, projection type, and cost and infrastructure-related tags.

 ```file
 manifests/modules/automation/controlplanes/crossplane/compositions/claim/claim.yaml
 ```

-Cleanup the Dynamodb table created from the previous Managed Resource section.
+Let's start by cleaning up the DynamoDB table created in the previous Managed Resource section:

 ```bash
 $ kubectl delete tables.dynamodb.aws.upbound.io --all --ignore-not-found=true
 $ kubectl wait --for=delete tables.dynamodb.aws.upbound.io --all --timeout=5m
 ```

-Create the table by creating a `Claim`:
+Now, we can re-create the table by creating a `Claim`:

 ```bash timeout=400
 $ cat ~/environment/eks-workshop/modules/automation/controlplanes/crossplane/compositions/claim/claim.yaml \